Securing your iPhone or iPad for your children, Part 2: Setup iOS parental controls to prevent in-app purchases

 Once Guided Access is enabled, you can launch the app you want your child to use and then triple-click the home button to turn the accessibility feature on.
 You can adjust the settings to disable motion input, touch input and hardware button control.
 You can also select the part of the screen that you want to disable.
 Once you are ready, click start to turn on Guided Access and your child will be limited to using this one app.

 You may not use Guided Access all the time, especially with older children, but I would recommend setting it up on each device that you hand over to your kids.
 You never know when you may need it.
 I also set it up on my personal devices for those moments when I hand over my iPhone to my children.
-It's easy to enable and it lets me give my phone to my child and not worry about them getting into my email or Twitter account.
+It's easy to enable and it lets me give my phone to my child without worrying about them getting into my email or Twitter account.

 Restrict WiFi Usage